Enabledus/SecureBin/README.md

 # SecureBin
 **SecureBin** is an encrypted pastebin where the server has got zero knowledge of the paste data.
+We think that your data should be in your hands, and not some goverment agencies.
+That's why we created **SecureBin**.

 #### Official website https://securebin.ml/